 Licensed: California, Nevada, and Federal Courts

-The San Diego-based business litigation and criminal defense attorneys at LAWSTACHE™ LAW FIRM are experienced and dedicated professionals singularly focused on one goal: achieving the best results for our clients.
-Through our hard work and expertise, we guarantee all of our clients that we will diligently protect their rights and zealously pursue justice.
+The San Diego-based business litigation and criminal defense attorneys at LAWSTACHE™ LAW FIRM are experienced professionals dedicated to one goal: achieving the best results for our clients.
+Through our expertise, we diligently protect your rights and zealously pursue justice.
 Our clients deserve nothing less!